$6,495 | Completing Grades 9–12

 Behavioral Expectations

-We’ll send a Code of Conduct to review with your teen.
+We’ll send a Participant Agreement to review with your teen.

 It helps set the tone for a safe, inclusive, and supportive group experience.